Exam stress and pressure

 Watch: Social pressures at exam time

-Coping with other problems at exam time
+Getting help with other problems

 Talking about what’s happening can help you to find ways to make revising easier.
 You could let out your feelings with a friend, on our message boards or by talking to a Childline counsellor.